exiguus/serverless-express-vercel/README.md

 ## Intention

-Express as a foundation, allows quick porting of existing applications.
-As well as the use of existing extensions from the Express ecosystem.
+As a foundation, Express enables the swift migration of pre-existing applications and also supports the utilization of existing extensions from the Express ecosystem.

+While Vercel's Serverless capabilities empower the utilization of the Vercel platform, offering a multitude of advantages such as the ability to run AWS Serverless functions in various regions, preview deployments, and versatile runtime protocols.
+Furthermore, it facilitates seamless integration with GitHub.

 ## Structure